cloudControl/documentation/Guides/PHP/Kohana 3.2.0.md

 ###2.1 Store Sessions in the Database

 We need to do this because Kohana, by default, stores its session files on the filesystem.
-However, this approach isn't recommended on the exoscale platform.
+However, this approach isn't recommended on the CloudKilat platform.

 What's more, storing files in a multi-server environment can lead to hard to debug issues.
 So what we're going to do is to store them in a MySQL database.